jdabtieu/FBLA/docs/INSTALL.md

 python3 -m venv .
 source bin/activate
 ```
-At this point, your terminal should change to something like this to indicate that you are in a virtual environment now: `(FBLA) user@machine:/path/to/install/FBLA/src$`.
+At this point, your terminal should change to something like this to indicate that you are in a virtual environment now: `(src) user@machine:/path/to/install/FBLA/src$`.
 ### Step 3 - Configuring the Application
 Run the following commands to install the dependencies.
 ```bash